duneanalytics/docs/data/news/blog/dune-v2.md

 ---

-The revolution will not be reported quarterly and if you want to make that future a reality [you should join us](http://careers.duneanalytics.com/)!
+The revolution will not be reported quarterly and if you want to make that future a reality [you should join us](http://careers.dune.xyz/)!

 PS.
 There are a few visualisation types that are currently not supported in Dune v2: pivot, cohort, funnel, heatmap and bubble.
 We’ve emailed the users that are affected.
 If you have not been emailed all your queries and visualisations should work seamlessly in v2.
-Do join our Discord or email us at [support@duneanalytics.com](mailto:support@duneanalytics.com) if you encounter any problems.
+Do join our Discord or email us at [support@dune.xyz](mailto:support@dune.xyz) if you encounter any problems.